eternalSeeker/pcc/README.rst

 The ``pavement.py`` file comes with a number of tasks already set up for you.
 You can see a full list by typing ``paver help`` in the project root directory.
 The following are included::

     Tasks from pavement:
     lint                 - Perform PEP8 style check, run PyFlakes, and run McCabe complexity metrics on the code. doc_open             - Build the HTML docs and open them in a web browser. coverage             - Run tests and show test coverage report. doc_watch            - Watch for changes in the Sphinx documentation and rebuild when changed. test                 - Run the unit tests.
     get_tasks            - Get all paver-defined tasks.
-    commit           - Commit only if all the tests pass. test_all         - Perform a style check and run all unit tests.
+    commit               - Commit only if all the tests pass. test_all             - Perform a style check and run all unit tests. generate_testOutputs - Generate the output for the self generated test inputs

 For example, to run the both the unit tests and lint, run the following in the project root directory::